abhisiddanthi/dlt-filesystem/README.md

 - Make the build for encoder before using (creates a function called encoder)
 - While using fstream with cmake need to mention file paths relative from the build folder

 How to use the DLT Logger?
-(Doesn't work right now)
 - SET THE LD_LIBRARY_PATH: export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 - THEN RUN THE DLT-DAEMON: dlt-receive -o encoder_logs.dlt localhost